 Nitrogen fixers are plants that absorb nitrogen from the atmosphere and deposit them in the soil in nitrogen nodules, thus improving the soil fertility.
 Nitrogen is the second largest element required for apple trees to grow (besides water) and is a key element in photosynthesis.
 Many leguminous plants are nitrogen fixers and have symbiotic relationships with certain soil bacteria to release the nitrogen from the nitrogen nodules, back into the soil.

 My favourite nitrogen fixing plants for placing next to an apple tree are sea buckthorn, goumi berry, fave beans and lupine – all of which have the added benefit of being edible.
-Other nitrogen fixers include white clover – which also acts as a perfect ground cover – peas and alfalfa.
+Other nitrogen fixers include white clover – which also acts as a perfect ground cover – and peas and alfalfa.

 What to Consider When Choosing Apple Tree Companions